 - Capture calls in real-time for infinite time

-- Monitor adherence to protocol standards
+- Monitor adherence to protocol standards and report

 - Flexibility to add any protocol field to the summary view, filtering, and search features